 All of the model variants come with the same engine making the same power.
 The engine is ride-by-wire in all of them, with cruise control as a standard feature.

 - Heritage: This has an upright riding position and handlebars.
-It’s lower spec — it has single disc brake with a J.Juan calliper, rather than the Brembo M50s on twin discs on the Sport.
+It’s lower spec — it has a single disc brake with a J.Juan calliper, rather than the Brembo Stylema calipers on twin discs on the Sport.

 - The Adventure: This has wire spoked wheels, saddlebags and a little windscreen.
 It also has a single disc brake with a J. Juan calliper.